sherazahmad1989/TranslationService/README.md

 # 2. Install PHP Dependencies
 composer install

-# 3. Install Frontend Dependencies
-# If your project uses frontend dependencies (Vue.js, React, etc.), run:
-npm install

-# or

-yarn install

-# 4. Set Up Environment Configuration
+# 3. Set Up Environment Configuration
 # Copy the .env.example file to .env
 cp .env.example .env

 # Then, generate the application key
 php artisan key:generate

-# 5. Set Up the Database
+# 4. Set Up the Database
 # Configure the database in the .env file with your database credentials
 # Example:
 # DB_CONNECTION=mysql